Portals VPN builds on top of Mysterium Network

 Why is this step important to Mysterium Network?

-Mysterium Network is building an open and distributed VPN node network.
+Mysterium Network is building a distributed VPN node network.

-While we have a reference implementation of our technology available, as an open-source project one of our goals is to help create tooling that allows for easy integration into our node network.
+While we have a reference implementation of our technology available, as an open-source VPN one of our goals is to help create tooling that allows for easy integration into our node network.

 This means that we can continue to focus on building our node software, nurturing our community of nodes and helping developers build apps that drive traffic through the network.